Micro-Thoughts on “Old Molly Metcalfe”

 ITS vs IT’S

-ITS is possessive; that is, something belonging to it.
-So, if we’re talking about a cat who has a propensity for displaying all things posterior, then we might say it had its ‘… tail in the air, flaunting its sticky brown bumhole …’
+ITS is possessive; that is, we are referring to something belonging to it.
+So, if we’re talking about a cat who has a propensity for displaying all things posterior, then we might say it had its ‘… tail in the air, flaunting its sticky brown bumhole.’

-Just as that which belongs to her is hers, or something belonging to him is his, then that which belongs to it must be its.
+Just as that which belongs to her is hers, and something belonging to him is his, then that which belongs to it must be its.

 Common contractions include:

-• Haven’t (I have not written anything today because I’ve been dicking around on Facebook for twelve hours.)
+• Haven’t = HAVE NOT (I haven’t written anything today because I’ve been dicking around on Facebook for twelve hours.)

-• She’s (She is banging on about fucking grammar again, the pedantic bint.)
+• She’s = SHE IS (She’s banging on about fucking grammar again, the pedantic bint.)

 And the one we’re talking about here: it’s (it has/it is).

-Example: ‘It’s too late.’ (i.e. ‘I was just about to scoff a bunch of soggy, overboiled ramen but it is too late because the cat’s been sick in the bowl, so I guess I’ll have pizza instead.
+Example: ‘It’s too late…’ (i.e. ‘I was just about to scoff a bunch of soggy, overboiled ramen but it’s too late because the cat’s been sick in the bowl, so I guess I’ll have pizza instead.
 But with no pineapple.
 Because ew.’)

 PLURALS vs POSSESSIVES

-Speaking of apostrophes —those buggers get everywhere.
+Speaking of apostrophes —those little shits get everywhere.
 And I mean everywhere.
 Have a gander:

 shop